History of Deportivo de La Coruña: 2005/2006: Caparrós and the 'Transition Year'

 When the Christmas break approached, there was overall satisfaction though about the way Deportivo was evolving.
 One of the highlights of the season will have been the away match with Celta de Vigo (seventh placed) on 17 December 2005.
 In the days before, Caparrós extended his contract for two more years to 2008 and Deportivo signed talented striker Javier Arizmendi from Atlético de Madrid (taking Momo's place).
 It became an excellent week when during the Galician derby Deportivo quickly took control.
 After initial pressure from the home side, Celta's goalkeeper Pinto was sent off and Diego Tristán converted the following penalty kick.
 Goals of Valerón and Capdevila before the break clinically finished off Celta to make the final score 0–3.
 Deportivo now shared third Liga spot with Real Madrid, Villarreal and Valencia.
 It seemed as the glory days of the Irureta-era were returning.
 Considering the loss of many important players in the previous two-and-a-half years, that meant an enormous achievement.

 But it wasn't supposed to be like that.
 Still in 2005, Deportivo lost another home match, this time against Espanyol (1-2) who played almost all of the second half with ten men.
 At least Tristán's late goal gave him a total of eight and made him the best Spanish striker after Valencia's David Villa, which could mean a boost to the striker.
 Besides, young striker Xisco was used for the first time by Caparrós.
 Depor's Copa del Rey home match against Osasuna (3-0), who were second placed in the Liga, was impressive, but one has to keep in mind that the team from Navarra missed many several key players, rotated others and had their share of chances.
-In the Liga there was another away victory for the effective Galicians: 1–2 at Athlétic de Bilbao.
+In the Liga there was another away victory for the effective Galicians: 1–2 at Athletic Bilbao.
 It was now 7 January 2006, with Deportivo higher placed in the Liga than Real Madrid, Villarreal and Sevilla and very well alive in the Copa del Rey.
 The pass to the next round was sealed after a minimal defeat in Pamplona (1-2).
 The next opponent would be arch-rivals Valencia and in the Liga there was a good opportunity to take points in Riazor from relegation-troubled Alavés and Mallorca.
 The future looked good.